 Irrigation of the future

 Despite these challenges, Mali had been identified as the region with the greatest agricultural potential in the wider Sahel Region.
-Farmers in Mali are utilising Futurepump solar pumps to irrigate their crops, increasing yields and decreasing their reliance on unpredictable rainfall.
+Farmers in Mali are utilising Futurepump solar water pumps for irrigation of their crops, increasing yields and decreasing their reliance on unpredictable rainfall.